mrkaleArduinoLib/gbj_tm1638/README.md

 #### Description
 The method swaps colors of a turned on two-color LEDs without influence on digital tubes in the screen buffer, i.e., changes red to green and vice versa.
 - The color swapping is realized by negating LED value in the screen buffer.
-- The color swapping occurs only if some of color was turned on right before swapping.
+- The color swapping occurs only if some of colors was turned on right before swapping.
-- If a LED was turned off before swapping, both color are turned on; however, the red has precedence because color mixture is not supported by a display module.
+- If a LED was turned off before swapping, both colors are turned on; however, the red has precedence because color mixture is not supported by a display module.
 - If a display module has just red LEDs implemented, the swapping has effect of toggling a red LED.
-- If there is no input LED number provided, the methods turns of all module's LEDs at once.
+- If there is no input LED number provided, the method swaps all module's controlled LEDs at once.

 #### Syntax
 	void printLedSwap(uint8_t led);
 	void printLedSwap();

 #### Parameters
-- **led**: Driver's LED number counting from 0.
+- **led**: controller's LED number counting from 0.
-	- **Valid values**: 0 ~ 7 ([leds - 1](#prm_leds) from constructor)
+	- **Valid values**: 0 ~ [leds - 1](#prm_leds) (from constructor)
 	- **Default value**: none

 #### Returns